Geofencing is best illustrated with a real-life example.

 - Security alerts when items move, such as BMW’s Trackstar

 - Promoting restaurant deals, or drive incoming business.
-Consider targeting ads where future customers may be thinking of dinner, such as concerts, theatres or ticket kiosks
+Consider targeting ads to relevant customers to advertise local theatres, concerts or events.

-- Making certain pets, such as cats or dogs, are still in their respective neighbourhoods
+- Making sure certain pets, such as cats or dogs, are still in their respective neighborhoods

 - Tracking shipments, keeping track of logistics and delivery timekeeping

 - Keeping drones away from restricted airspace

 - Safety messages for tourists when they wander too close to dangerous landmarks